firecmsco/firecms/website/blog/2024-01-18-local_text_search.md

 ![botanica_search.png](..%2Fstatic%2Fimg%2Fblog%2Fbotanica_search.png)

-Go and try it and give us a thought.
+Go try it and tell us what you think.

 ### Conclusion